hakanrw/hakanrw/README.md

 ### hello 👋

-i'm a computer science student who is interested in programming and FOSS 💻
+i'm a computer science student who is interested in programming and free software.

+i support the freedom to run, copy, distribute, study, change and improve.

 #### my current projects
 - [flamingo](http://github.com/hakanrw/flamingo), share ideas and opinions with tags